-13.1.1.
-New mixed use development will be supported along Jutland Road, subject to the following:

-a. new buildings having active storefront-type frontages along Jutland Road.
+- 13.1.1.
+New mixed use development will be supported along Jutland Road, subject to the following: - a. new buildings having active storefront-type frontages along Jutland Road. - b.

-b.
 On parcels designated Urban Village, village commercial uses should be located at the ground level, particularly at the corners of Jutland and Cecelia Roads.
-(See pp. 26-27)

-c.
-On parcels designated Employment with Limited Residential, light industrial or commercial uses, including village commercial uses, should be located at ground level.

-13.1.2.
-Along local streets in the Sumas residential area east of Jutland Road, new intensive residential development will be supported through redevelopment subject to the following:

-a.
-Stacked townhomes or small apartments up to three storeys, with density up to 1.2 FSR, are appropriate generally on consolidations of two lots or on larger lots, consistent with Map 10.
-Less intensive infill options are supported on smaller lots between Sumas Street and Cecelia Road.

-b. homes listed on the Heritage Register, or of heritage merit, should be retained and protected through heritage designation as a condition of any rezoning which adds density (See Figure 19-21).
+(See pp. 26-27) - c.
+On parcels designated Employment with Limited Residential, light industrial or commercial uses, including village commercial uses, should be located at ground level. - 13.1.2.
+Along local streets in the Sumas residential area east of Jutland Road, new intensive residential development will be supported through redevelopment subject to the following: - a.
+Stacked townhomes or small apartment buildings up to three storeys, with density up to 1.2 FSR, are appropriate generally on consolidations of two lots or on larger lots, consistent with Map 10.
+Less intensive infill options including house conversions are supported on individual lots. - b.
+Homes listed on the Heritage Register, or of heritage merit, should be retained and protected through heritage designation as a condition of any rezoning which adds density (See Figure 19-21).

-13.1.3.
-New residential development will be supported along Burnside Road between Jutland Road and the laneway north of Manchester Street, subject to the following:

-a.
-New attached dwellings or apartments, up to four storeys, are encouraged generally on consolidations b.
-A base density of 1.2 FSR is supported, with density up to 2.0 FSR where amenity contributions are provided to offset the impacts of density.

-c.
-New residential development may include commercial uses on the ground floor, except retail and restaurant uses unless adjacent to Jutland Rd.
+- 13.1.3.
+New residential development will be supported along Burnside Road between Jutland Road and the laneway north of Manchester Street, subject to the following: - a.
+New attached dwellings or apartments, up to four storeys, are encouraged generally on consolidations of two or more lots. - b.
+A base density of 1.2 FSR is supported, with density up to 2.0 FSR where amenity contributions are provided to offset the impacts of density. - c.
+New residential development may include commercial uses on the ground floor, except retail and restaurant uses unless adjacent to Jutland Rd. - 13.1.4.

-13.1.4.
 New residential development will be supported in the Industrial Employment with Limited Residential areas (see Map 10) only where one storey of light industrial flex space is provided at the ground level.
-Along Cecelia Road only, the actual use of this space may include uses which activate the street such as cafes, food services, personal services and retail uses.
+Along Cecelia Road only, the actual use of this space may include uses which

-13.1.5 Light industrial flex space should include sufficient floor-to-ceiling heights to accommodate light industrial uses, which may include a mezzanine level, as well as provisions for truck loading, and should meet codes and design guidelines for appropriate separation from non-industrial uses above

-13.1.6 With any future redevelopment of the GVSD works yard, a mix of light industrial employment and residential uses, with connectivity established throughout the site, and an urban village frontage on Cecelia Road opposite the Burnside School site, would be supported.

 Figure 6: an example of an Industrial Employment and Residential mixed use development featuring industrial/flex space at ground level, with residences above.
-Heritage Conservation Area - HCA1: Traditional Residential for Dunedin Street (North) and Manchester Road (South)